Mental Health Counseling

 A student may apply for the Joint M.A. in Mental Health Counseling and Master of Divinity degree (M.A./M.Div.)

-He/She must be formerly accepted into the Graduate School in Education and Campbell University’s Divinity School.
+He/She must be formally accepted into the Graduate School in Education and Campbell University’s Divinity School.
 Completion of both degree tracts allows for the awarding of the M.A./M.Div. degrees.
-Contact Dr. Ron Kendrick at email@example.com for more information.